Vistage Live podcast

 By continuously monitoring networks and devices for any signs of unauthorised access or malicious activity, AI can quickly identify potential vulnerabilities and neutralise threats before they escalate.

-Additionally, AI can encrypt data and enforce policies to safeguard sensitive information, ensuring remote workers can confidently access and share company resources without compromising security.
-This is especially important in industries that handle sensitive data, such as finance and healthcare, where a security breach could have severe consequences.
+Additionally, AI can encrypt data and enforce policies to safeguard sensitive information.
+Remote workers can then confidently access and share company resources without compromising security.
+Especially important in industries that handle sensitive data, such as finance and healthcare, where a security breach could have severe consequences.

 Health and well-being

-AI can also improve remote workers’ well-being and quality of life by monitoring health indicators, providing feedback and reminders, and predicting mental health issues.
+AI can also improve remote workers’ well-being and quality of life by monitoring health indicators.
+It can also provide feedback and reminders, and predicting mental health issues.
 By analysing data from wearables and other health monitoring devices, AI can provide personalised recommendations for maintaining physical and mental well-being.
 This might include suggestions for exercise, diet, and sleep along with reminders to take breaks and practice stress-reducing techniques.

 Managing generative AI risks